Table of Contents:

 Citing non-historical text from the FDR Library Website

-To cite website content other than digital copies of historical material, such as information about the Library or the resources provided by the staff, please include the title and weblink of the individual page, and credit the Franklin D. Roosevelt Presidential Library and Museum website.
+To cite website content other than digital copies of historical material, such as information about the Library or the resources provided by the staff, please include the title and URL of the individual page, and credit the Franklin D. Roosevelt Presidential Library and Museum website.
 The author should be listed as "Staff of the Roosevelt Library," and please include the version date, "2013."

 Example Your citation of website information may look like this: